pvienneau/veem-interview-react-stopwatch/README.md

 ## Instructions

 The goal of this exercise is to build out a stopwatch.
 We will build this out incrementally.
-The goal isn't to necessarily complete each step, but rather being able to demonstrate the abilities requested by each step.
+The goal isn't to complete all steps, but rather being able to demonstrate the abilities requested by each step.

 A small mock up is included in the root directory (`design.png`) in order to guide you with the visual styling.

-Note that a SCSS color palette matching this design is offered to you, as well as font awesome in order to offer you icons to use.
+Note that a SCSS color palette matching this design is offered to you, as well as fontawesome icons in order to offer you the necessary icons and colors to fulfill the design.
 When you will run the application for the first time, demo components will be visible to you in order to show you this information as you may use these during the development of this application.
+You can remove these components from the render.

 ## Expectations
 It is not expected that you will be able to complete all steps of this exercise in the time you have.
 The main objective of this exercise is to allow you to demonstration your abilities in various facets of SPA development in React.